 • Can you discuss your experience with inventory management and loss prevention?
 How would you minimize inventory shrinkage in the store?

 • Old Navy often has to deal with seasonal and holiday rushes.
-How do you plan to ensure the store is adequately staffed during busy periods?
+How do you ensure the store is adequately staffed during busy periods?

 • Describe your approach to training and developing your team.
 How do you ensure that employees are well-equipped to excel in their roles?